dwjohnston/lerna-topographical-order/README.md

 #

-This repo reproduces a gotcha with lerna lerna topology and the the `lerna run` command.
+This repo reproduces a gotcha with lerna topology and the the `lerna run` command.

 Github issue here: https://github.com/lerna/lerna/issues/3032